salatfreak/VSEBoxSelectHandles/README.md

 # Box select individual handles in Blenders Sequencer
 Blenders box select only lets you select entire strips in the sequence editor.
 Sometimes it's usefull to box select individual handles.
-This add-on allows you to do this with Ctrl-B or Ctrl-RMB.
-Ctrl-B adds to the selection while CTRL-RMB replaces it.
+This add-on allows you to do this with Ctrl-B or Ctrl-LMB (Ctrl-RMB if you configured the RMB for selecting).
+Ctrl-B adds to the selection while CTRL-LMB replaces it.
 By holding shift, you can remove handles and strips from the selection.

 ## Installation
 1. Download the [vse_box_select_handles.py](https://github.com/Salatfreak/VSEBoxSelectHandles/raw/master/vse_box_select_handles.py) script